Bardolph-Automation-Inc/bardolph/docs/language.rst

 Macro Definitions
 =================
-A macro can be defined to hold a commonly-used name or number
+A macro can be defined to hold a commonly-used name or number:

 .. code-block:: lightbulb